jake-knerr/js-style-guide/README.md

 #### Each top-level feature/domain folder prefers these sub-folders:

 - `/routes` - Post requests should use CRUD prefixes in the url.
 E.G. `/create-topic`
-- `/handlers` - Controllers.
-The only function types that can accept `req`, `res`,and `session` objects.
+- `/handlers` - The only function types that can accept `req`, `res`,and `session` objects.
-  - Prefer thin controllers and put business logic in the services.
+  - Prefer thin handlers and put business logic in the services.
     - HTTP request handlers should just concern themselves with HTTP and data shape validation.
   - Responses prefer a JSON response with the following signature: `{ok: boolean, error: string|string[]}`;
   - Exported functions use `handleXXX` as a naming scheme.